 Another option is to watch Tiny, the documentary about a couple who builds a tiny house.
 (The film can be found on Netflix.)
 After only 1 hour of watching what took this couple 1 year to build, you’ll be inspired to declutter your house and focus on what really matter in life.

 So I’m curious.
 What’s your take on the tiny house movement?
 Would you ever live in one or do you think the idea is craziness?

 While geeking out on tiny houses, I’ve also found some other good reading material that you might enjoy.

 1. Free to Pursue wrote a killer article about how to shop like the French.

 Free to Pursue brings up 6 great points, but I loved the points made about shopping for whole foods and buying full fats.
-I was relieved to see this article because not enough Americans buy foods like this.
-Americans are so misinformed and afraid of fat that they don’t take the time to read that it’s actually healthy for you.
+Most Americans are so misinformed and afraid of fat that they don’t take the time to read any real research on the topic.